Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Preliminaries

 (v) The operator $T$ is called $\nu$\texttt{-inverse strongly monotone} ($\nu$-ism) on $D$ if there exists a number $\nu>0$ such that

 (vi) The operator $T$ is called \texttt{firmly nonexpansive} (FNE) on $D$ if

-A useful fact is that $T$ is firmly nonexpansive if and only if its complement $I-T$ is firmly nonexpansive.
-Moreover, $T$ is firmly nonexpansive if and only if $T$ is $(1/2)$-av (see \cite[Proposition 11.2]{GR84} and \cite[Lemma 2.3]{byrne2}).
-In addition, $T$ is averaged if and only if its complement $I-T$ is $\nu$-ism for some $\nu>1/2$; see, e.g., \cite[Lemma 2.1]{byrne2}.\\
+A useful fact is that $T$ is firmly nonexpansive if and only if its complement $Id-T$ is firmly nonexpansive.
+Moreover, $T$ is firmly nonexpansive if and only if $T$ is $(1/2)$-av (see \citet[Proposition 11.2]{GR84} and \citet[Lemma 2.3]{byrne2}).
+In addition, $T$ is averaged if and only if its complement $Id-T$ is $\nu$-ism for some $\nu>1/2$; \citep[see, e.g.,][Lemma 2.1]{byrne2}.\\

 (vii) The operator $T$ is called \texttt{quasi-nonexpansive }(QNE)

 (viii) The operator $T$ is called is called a \texttt{cutter} (also \texttt{firmly quasi-} \texttt{nonexpansive}) ($T\in\mathfrak{T}$) if $\mathrm{Fix}(T)\neq\emptyset$ and